Bristol Care Homes Visitor Care Policy

 Please sanitise your hands before you enter the home and again as you enter as this will keep everyone in the home safe as well as yourselves.

 We will provide you with a mask at the entrance which you must wear.
-It will be a disposable mask which we know has not been in contact with any possible infection from outside previously.
+It will be a disposable mask that we know has not been in contact with any possible infection from outside previously.

 Please allow us to take your temperature at the entrance of the home.